alephium/www/src/content/homepage.md

         newTab: true
   smartContractSection:
     title: Programmable & Secure
-    description: 'Alephium introduces the stateful UTXO model offering layer-1 scalability and the same level of programmability as the account model used on Ethereum, whilst being more secure.'
+    description: 'Alephium's stateful UTXO model combines the advantages of the UTXO and account models.
+It supports mutable states, like those found in Ethereum, for smart contracts while leveraging the security benefits of the UTXO model for assets.
     links:
       - text: More details
       - text: Guide